 Death or birth.
-If the individual who qualifies you to use head of household filing status is born or dies during the year, you still may be able to claim that filing status.
+You may be eligible to file as head of household if the individual who qualifies you for this filing status is born or dies during the year.
 You must have provided more than half of the cost of keeping up a home that was the individual's main home for more than half of the year, or, if less, the period during which the individual lived.

 Example.
 You are unmarried.
 Your mother lived in an apartment by herself.
-She died on September 2, 1994.
+She died on September 2.
 The cost of the upkeep of her apartment for the year until her death was \$6,000.
 You paid \$4,000 and your brother paid \$2,000.
 Your brother made no other payments towards your mother's support.
 Your mother had no income.
-Since you paid more than half of the cost of keeping up the apartment for your mother from January 1, 1994, until her death, and she qualifies as your dependent, you may file as a head of household.
+Since you paid more than half of the cost of keeping up the apartment for your mother from January 1 until her death, and she qualifies as your dependent, you may file as a head of household.